 - An individual who is baptized a Catholic, but has not received the Sacraments of Holy Eucharist or Confirmation; or who has stopped practicing the Catholic Faith and wishes to begin again.

 If you fall into any of these categories, please take the time to give OCIA some serious consideration.
-Adult OCIA Classes (over 18 years old) generally begin in September.
+Adult OCIA Classes (18+ years old) generally begin in September.

 For more information: